wp-plugins/wp-members/readme.txt

 Bug fixes:
 * Fixes a bug in the signon process that causes the "rememberme" option to be ignored.
+* Fixes a bug in wpmem_is_blocked() that returns false when checking a specific post ID.

 = 3.3.9 =